 They are wildly successful until Argentina’s ruling junta invades the Falkland Islands (Islas Malvinas) in 1982.
 Ossie’s fighter pilot cousin is killed in the conflict between Argentina and the United Kingdom.

-The film has a lot of footage to demonstrate how good Ossie Ardiles was, and also offers a glimpse of the life he had with Tottenham during the good times.
+The film has a lot of game footage to demonstrate how good Ossie Ardiles was.
+It also offers a glimpse of the life he had with Tottenham during the good times.
 Much screen time is devoted to Ossie’s regret about the young lives lost in the war, like that of his cousin.
 The two players and the film crew visit the Argentine and British graves in the Falklands, where Ossie loses control of the car on a gravel road.
 The vehicle rolls over, and he ends up in the care of the British military hospital.

 While it is interesting to follow Ossie down memory lane, this is not a compelling film.
-Unlike the 30 for 30 film The Opposition, this episode alludes to the political issues around WC 1978: the protests, killings, torture, and the Disappeared.
+Unlike the 30 for 30 film The Opposition, this episode merely alludes to the political issues around WC 1978: the protests, killings, torture, and the Disappeared.
 But these are not addressed because Ossie professes to have been largely unaware.